angelsl/ev3-source/docs/index.md

    _**Troubleshooting:** if you don't see the screen above, chances are your microSD card was not inserted properly, and thus the EV3 boots to its default OS instead.
 Try to power off the EV3 (top-left button), and removing and re-inserting the microSD card, making sure that it is not loose._

-## Writing and testing your solutions
+## Connecting the EV3 to Source Academy

 ### Introduction